Is Mercury in Retrograde?

 Is Mercury in retrograde right now?

 Check the status at the top of this page for today's answer.
-Mercury goes retrograde roughly 3-4 times per year, each lasting about 3 weeks.
-Our tracker shows the live motion state computed from real-time planetary positions.
+Mercury goes retrograde roughly 3 to 4 times per year, with each retrograde lasting about 3 weeks.
+This page is refreshed hourly from ephemeris-backed planetary positions.

 What is a shadow period?